marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 the lack of ideas or motivation, but the trouble of having to deal with whatever website builder and platform I was using at the time.

-My first website was built with Django serviced by Nginx in a server hosted on Digital Ocean.
-Back then, GitHub pages didn't exist and the canonical way was to rent a cheap Digital Ocean Ubuntu machine for about $5 USD/month.
+My first website was built with Django and serviced by Nginx in a server hosted on Digital Ocean.
+Back then, GitHub pages didn't exist and the canonical way was to rent a cheap Digital Ocean Ubuntu machine for about $5 USD/month and find a way to host your static.
+A common tool was Apache server, but I didn't know anything about it, but I knew Django and off I went.

 I was highly motivated to post things as I was still fresh in the web development world and wanted to know how everything worked.
 I also had no idea